 The bill repeals ss.
 1006.17 and 1006.70, F.S., relating to Sponsorship of Athletic Activities Similar to those for which Scholarships Offered.
 Fast-pitch softball is the version of softball currently sponsored by the Florida High School Athletic Association (FHSAA), the Florida College System Athletic Association (FCSAA), and the National Collegiate Athletic Association.
-FHSAA and FCSAA concur with the repeal of this statute.
+55 FHSAA and FCSAA concur with these repeals.
+56